danilomo/FinancesPy/README.md

 # FinancesPy

-FinancesPy literate API for personal finances inspired by Gnucash, Mint, Ynab, and similar software.
+FinancesPy is an API for personal finances inspired by Gnucash, Mint, Ynab, and similar software.
 It provides:

 * A literate API for personal finances concepts that can be used in any Python application.
 * Support for multiple storage (called backends in the project): comma-separated-values files, XLSX files, relational, and relational databases.